naimul97/Hello-Microverse/README.md

 ## 📝 License <a name="license"></a>

-This project is copyright of [Emmanuel Chijioke]
+This project is copyright of [Naimul Hasan]